 He is the President of the Nicosia Chamber of Commerce and Industry, a member of the executive committee of the Cyprus Chamber of Commerce and Industry, a member of the Cyprus Technical Chamber and President of the Board of Directors of the Financial Ombudsman of the Republic of Cyprus.
 In the past he served as Vice Chairman of Eurocypria Airlines, member of the Board of Social Insurance, member of the Board of the Loan Commissioners and member of the board of the Cyprus Organization for Standards and Quality Control.

 KPMG Limited Chartered Accountants 14 Esperidon Street, 1087 Nicosia, Cyprus P.O.
 Box 21121, 1502 Nicosia, Cyprus T: +357 22 209000, F: +357 22 678200

 INDEPENDENT AUDITORS' REPORT

-To the members of Vassiliko Cement Works Public Company Limited Report on the audit of the consolidated and separate financial statements
+Report on the audit of the consolidated and separate financial statements